 - An enhanced approach to confirming that the membership code of practice is adhered to.

-The second phase of the roadmap will begin in January 2020 and will be completed by the end of that year.
+The second phase of the roadmap will begin once phase one is completed.
 Amendments to the Better Cotton Principles and Criteria may take longer to implement, and if that is the case, the timeline will be updated and communicated to members.

 Over the course of the next fifteen months, as activities of the roadmap are executed, the BCI Secretariat will regularly share progress reports with its Council and members and update the BCI website as appropriate.